-The EALs are intended to serve as an update and supplement to the Hawai'i Department of Health (HIDOH) document Risk-Based Corrective Action and Decision Making at Sites With Contaminated Soil and Groundwater (June 1996).
+"The EALs are intended to serve as an update and supplement to the HDOH document Risk-Based Corrective Action and Decision Making at Sites With Contaminated Soil and Groundwater (June 1996).
 The change in terminology from "Risk-Based Action Levels" to "Environmental Action Levels" is intended to better convey the broad scope of the document and clarify that some action levels are not "risk-based" in a strict toxicological definition of this term.
-Use of the EALs is recommended not mandatory.
+Use of the EALs is recommended not mandatory."